 If you have any queries about what to bring, please get in touch with me at firstname.lastname@example.org

 New 'deadly' fly patterns emerge each year but there are some established flies which seem to work well year-in and year-out.
 The popular patterns are Silver Stoat's Tail, Park Shrimp, Gold Willie Gunn, Crathie fly, Tosh, Ally's Shrimp, Flamethrower to name but a few.
 Variants such as cone heads, nymphs and micro tubes can be utilised to good effect depending on the conditions.
+The popular Scandanavian flies including the Monkey Fly and Sunray Shadow, allied with the Icelandic patterns such as the red and black Frances ever reliable, with Mikael Frodin's Dee Sheep another surefire taker on the river.

 |Tackle shops/tackle hire|